Sam-Khan3/arithmetic-formatter/README.md

-# Arithmetic Formatter
+# Arithmetic Formatter Project

-This is the boilerplate for the Arithmetic Formatter project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/arithmetic-formatter
+This project is part of the freeCodeCamp's Scientific Computing with Python certification.
+It involved creating a Python function (`arithmetic_arranger`) that arranges given arithmetic problems vertically for easy readability.
+The function takes a list of arithmetic problems and returns a formatted string, with an option to include answers.
+It's designed to handle errors such as invalid inputs and too many problems.
+The project emphasizes string manipulation and formatting skills in Python.